igrowbeards/homebrew/RPG.md

   hard        | 15
   heroic      | 20

-  When instructed to roll a skill or attribute check, you roll a d20 and add any relevant skill or attribute modifiers (positive or negative).
+  When instructed to roll a talent or attribute check, you roll a d20 and add any relevant talent or attribute modifiers (positive or negative).
   If you're not sure if something should apply a modifier just ask the GM.
   Equal or greater than the target means your character was able to accomplish their stated goal.